Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task7/README.md

 ![](./img/getsecret.png)

-I also used the same method of boolean based blind sql injection to brute force the uid, however since this is an integer value it can also be leaked directly.
+I also used the same method of boolean-based blind SQL injection to brute force the `uid`.
+However, since this is an integer value, it can also be leaked directly.

 ```python
 import jwt